 Maria couldn’t hear her mother replying, but did hear mumbling through the muffled sounds.

 “WHAT ARE WE DOING TOMORROW? … WE’RE GOING TO THE MALL?
 OKAY!”
 Maria hollered.
 She removed her hand from the mouthpiece.
 “We’re going to the mall.
 We could pick you up from your house.
 Where do you live?”

 “No, that’s okay,” Maria said hurriedly.
 “I can meet you there.
 I think I know where to go.”

 “Okay, meet me at Sierra Coffee at noon.
 That should give me enough time to give my parents the slip.”

 Maria nodded, and said, “Sure thing.”

-That was a rule of her parents.
+That was the rule of her parents.
 If they went shopping, they always had to spend at least the first hour or two with each other.
 After that, they were free to roam around until a set time.
 Then they would leave together.

 “What do you mean?” replied Maria.

-“I dunno, it’s like when I see you, it’s I know you,” said Mary, shrugging.
+“I dunno, it’s like when I see you, it’s like I know you,” said Mary, shrugging.
 “Whatever.
 I’m probably not making much sense!”

 Maria patted her on the arm.
 “Trust me, you make perfect sense.
 You remind me a lot of myself.”
 ‘When I was younger,’ she prevented herself from revealing.